Reviews You Can Rely On

 Data Transfers and Smartphone Integration

 Transferring data from a cycling computer to a data tracking website of GPS-enabled devices is one of the core functions.
-The Wahoo Fitness ELEMNT Roam, Lezyne Mega XL, and the Garmin models can store data on the device and then transfer ride files to web-based applications.
-Data transfer can be done via the included Micro USB cable to a laptop with an Internet connection using both Garmin cycling computers and the Lezyne computer.
+The Wahoo ELEMNT Bolt V2, Lezyne Mega XL, and the Garmin models can store data on the device and transfer ride files to web-based applications.
+Data transfer can be done via the included USB cable to a laptop with an Internet connection using Garmin cycling computers and the Lezyne computer.

-More commonly, data is transferred via smartphone applications.
-Each brand has its own platform; Garmin bike computers use the Garmin Connect platform, and Lezyne the Ally V2 app, while Wahoo Fitness uses its ELEMNT app.
-The Garmin Edge 1030, Edge 830, and Edge 530 are WiFi enabled and can transfer ride files via a WiFi connection.
-All the Lezyne, Garmin, and Wahoo Fitness devices can be set up to auto-sync with Strava as well, via Smart Phone Applications.
-When it comes to data transfers, the Garmin Edge and Wahoo models have a leg up with WiFi connectivity, but all these devices are easy to set up for wireless data transfer.
+More commonly, data is transferred via smartphone applications with WiFi connections.
+Each brand has its platform; Garmin bike computers use the Garmin Connect platform, Lezyne the Ally V2 app, and Wahoo Fitness uses its ELEMNT app.
+The Garmin Edge 1040 and Edge 840 are WiFi enabled and can transfer ride files via WiFi without a phone.
+The Hammerhead Karoo 2 takes this up a notch, optionally connecting to cell networks via a sim card and data plan (neither included) in addition to WiFi and Bluetooth.
+All the Lezyne, Garmin, Hammerhead, and Wahoo Fitness devices can be set up to auto-sync with Strava via smartphone applications.
+Regarding data transfers, the Garmin, Hammerhead, and Wahoo models have a leg up with their WiFi connectivity.
+Still, all these devices are easy to set up for wireless data transfer via Bluetooth if WiFi isn't available.

 Ease of Setup

-You're not going to find a computer that doesn't require some level of setup.
-Most of the best computers require a little more initial setup than the average bike computers, but some execute on that better than others.
-There are physical differences that make that easier or harder, like buttons versus touchscreens (touchscreens almost always win out).
-But the area that really makes or breaks the setup is the digital interface.
-When menus are not intuitive or require too many steps to get what and where you want, it's annoying and you wouldn't be alone if you've ever completely foregone a cool new feature just because you can't be bothered to go through all the steps to get it configured and operating.
-You may notice that some of the units that score high in our features metric conversely score a bit lower on setup.
+Every bike computer requires some level of setup.
+And in our experience, most of the best options require a little more initial setup than the average bike computers, but some execute on that better than others.
+Physical differences make that easier or harder, like buttons versus touchscreens (touchscreens almost always win out).
+But the area that makes or breaks the setup is the digital interface.
+When menus are not intuitive or require too many steps to get what and where you want, it's frustrating, and you wouldn't be alone if you've ever completely foregone a cool new feature just because you can't be bothered to go through all the steps to get it configured and operating.
+Some units we tested that score high in our features metric conversely score a bit lower on setup.

-Setup includes the physical attachment and all of the computers we tested come with different styles of mounts.
-All of the GPS-enabled computers come with a similar style of standard quarter-turn mount that attaches directly to the handlebar or stem.
+The setup includes the physical attachment, and all of the computers we tested come with different styles of mounts.
+All the GPS-enabled computers come with a similar style of standard quarter-turn mount that attaches directly to the handlebar or stem.
 The Garmin Edge computers and the Wahoo Fitness models both come with a standard mount and an out-front mount that extends the computer out in front of the stem in the optimal position.
-The inclusion of more than one mount style is an added value and makes swapping the computer between bikes much quicker and easier.
+Including multiple mount styles is an added value, making swapping the computer between bikes much quicker and easier.

 bike computer - several mounting options are included with the edge 1030, including...